AStateSecurityTeam/Code-Red-Network-code-pieces/README.md

 update inventory file and ./configs/red_inventory with new addresses addresses will alos have to be updated in assopciated html files.
 (TBD)

+windowsbackdoor.exe is currently setup to connect to 192.168.1.21 on port 1234, changed ip of redattacker requires recreation of file using msfvenom

 currently install_progs_old requires all future package installs to use "aptiutude install -t kali-rolling [PackageName]"